It’s a beautiful sunny day.

 Brainspotting is a technique developed in 2003 by David Grand, Ph.D.

-The premise is that the brain stores the trauma, and as a consequence, the individual suffers.
-The goal of brainspotting is to help the brain release this trauma – free the experience – in a safe and supportive environment.
+The premise is that the brain stores trauma, and as a consequence, you suffer.
+Goals of brainspotting are to help the brain release this trauma.
+Allowing you to free yourself of the experience in a safe and supportive environment.

-The technique involves your therapist using a spotter and finding a point within your field of vision that awakens the traumatic event.
-Your therapist will help you reckon with it, working with your brain to let go.
+Your therapist uses a spotter and finds a point within your field of vision that awakens the traumatic event slightly.
+Then, they will help you face it, and work with your brain to let it go.
 Brainspotting is usually used in conjunction with other therapeutic interventions.

 Eye Movement Desensitization and Reprocessing (EMDR):

-CPT is a form of talk therapy with an educational element, in which a therapist helps the patient examine the trauma, and the associated thoughts, beliefs, and areas of life that were (and still are) affected.
-As the sessions progress, the patient is better able to see the incident differently – ideally in a way that doesn’t evoke much of an emotional response.
+CPT is a form of talk therapy with an educational element.
+Your therapist helps you examine the trauma.
+Then helps you examine the associated thoughts, beliefs, and areas of life that were (and still are) affected.
+As the sessions progress, you are able to see the incident differently.
+Ideally, you now see the trauma in a way that doesn’t evoke much of an emotional response.

-At the Relationship Therapy Center, we have helped many people navigate past the clutches of their trauma using all of these techniques.
-We can help you do the same.
+At the Relationship Therapy Center, we help many people navigate past the clutches of their trauma using all of these techniques.
+Let’s help you do the same.
 We offer a free 15-minute consultation and are happy to answer any questions.
 If you’re suffering from trauma, it’s time to reclaim your life.
 You deserve a bright and happy future, one that’s not overshadowed by the clouds of your past.

 Begin Trauma Therapy in Roseville, CA or Online: